markdibarry/game-dialog/docs/README.md

 ```
 Bartender: Rainy out this evening!
 ```
-The system will look in the persistant storage for an actor matching the ID "Bartender" for a defined custom name.
+The system will look in the persistent storage for an actor matching the ID "Bartender" for a defined custom name.
 If, after the lookup, it finds "Denny", it will set the Speaker's display name as "Denny" for this dialog session.
 If it finds nothing, it will simply display "Bartender".

-To access different customizable properties for a Speaker, you can reference it using the follwoing syntax:
+To access different customizable properties for a Speaker, you can reference it using the following syntax:

 ```
 $ID_Property